guilhermehenschel/taragon-lore/Religião/Deuses Menores/Laucian.md

-Books tell that Laucian was supposed to be the Promised Prince of The Elves, bringer of a new Golden Age.
-What's know is that he was a Master of Arcane and Mundane arts, excellent swordsman and master over music.
-Laucian married to [[Halani]], when she was a commoner and after his son was born forsaken them both to elven court at the Silver Castle.
-During the Dark Ages Laucian have made fame and fortune, allying himself to everyone adventure who could survive even the weaker enemies.
-Supposedly, he wrote his on epic, where he tells stories of his conquers and it owns superlative glory, most of them are tavern stories.

 # Laucian

 > Se orquestram os papeis da sociedade como folhas ao vento em um pôr do sol de outono, as regras como a neve na primavera e o ouro como ondas no mar de verão.
 Mas a vida, a vida é como o fogo em uma noite de inverno.